What Is Past Continuous Tense?

-The past continuous (also called the past progressive), is a grammatical tense used in English that describes actions or events in a time before now, which began in the past and were still going on when another event occurred.
+The past continuous (also known as the past progressive) is a grammatical tense used in English that describes actions or events that were happening continuously in the past for a certain duration of time.

 Past Continuous: Structure

 The past continuous is made from the past tense of the verb 'be' and the -ing form of a verb: